 It is my preference to hire a nanny directly via a recommendation.
 This way the nanny takes home the entire fee, and usually, it is much cheaper.
 There often is much more flexibility as to the minimum and maximum period of hire too.

-You can see if our nanny Gita is available (see her details below) or check out one of the others I have listed.
+Unfortunately our nanny Gita is no longer working as a nanny available but I’ve listed some others below for you to check out.
 I’ve gathered all these details by doing a bunch of research on TripAdvisor forums, the internet, blogs and Facebook to find you a list of highly recommended nannies.
 I cannot personally recommend any of these nannies (except for Gita), so my recommendation is for you to do your own research on the nannies below and make your own decision – but at least this information will fast track your search in finding the perfect nanny for your trip to Bali.

 - Berta from Bali’s Sitter Studio comes well recommended in blogs, TripAdvisor forums and Facebook.